hpc/mpifileutils/doc/markdown/dcp.1.md

 Using the -S option for sparse files does not work yet at LLNL.
 If you try to use it then dcp will default to a normal copy.

-The -g option is still being developed.

-The maximum supported filename length for any file transfered is approximately 4068 characters.
+The maximum supported file name length for any file transferred is approximately 4068 characters.
 This may be less than the number of characters that your operating system supports.

 # SEE ALSO